Matthew Mellon: Career

+When Mellon was engaged to designer Noelle Reno, together they launched, in 2007, a luxury tracksuits and cashmere fashion line under their label Degrees of Freedom.
+They later broke up and Mellon, and his new fiancée and future wife Nicole Hanley launched their fashion line of Hanley-Mellon in 2008.

 Mellon was named Finance Chairman by State Chairman Ed Cox in May 2011.
 In February 2018, Forbes magazine reported that Mellon's $2 million investment in the cryptocurrency XRP turned into a $1 billion fortune.

 Personal life

 Mellon had bipolar disorder, as did his father.
 Before their 2016 divorce, Mellon lived in New York City with his wife Nicole Hanley and their two children.
 He also had a daughter whom he raised jointly with his former wife, Tamara Mellon, the co-founder of shoe company Jimmy Choo.
 Prior to his marriage to Hanley, he was engaged to entrepreneur Noelle Reno, with whom he established a cashmere knitwear line.

 Mellon's reported addiction to the prescription opioid OxyContin was said to be costing him $100,000 a month.
 He was quoted as saying "OxyContin is like legal heroin.
 And it needs to be addressed."

 At the end of 2017, Mellon moved from New York to Los Angeles, renting a house in the Hollywood Hills for $150,000 a month.
 There, he led an active social life and began to spend much time with Kick Kennedy, the daughter of Robert F. Kennedy, Jr. In late March 2018, Mellon dined with President Donald Trump.